06/04/2020 – 🚨 STATE OF EMERGENCY

 - Hand Sanitizers should state they kill 99.9% of germs.
 Most active ingredients are the same, so you don’t need to shell out for an expensive one.

-- Disposable face masks should only be used if you are dealing with a biological hazard.
-There is no advice yet that these need to be worn on a regular basis.
+- Disposable face masks should only be used if you are dealing with a biological hazard, or, someone who is symptomatic.
+There is no advice yet that these need to be worn regularly as they do not prevent the spread of the virus.

 - Cover your coughs and sneezes.